-As required by The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018, the Environmental Report forms part of the Company's ESG Report which commences on page 13 of this document.
+As required by The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018, the Environmental Report forms part of the Company's ESG Report which commences on page 13.

 Share option schemes

 Details of the Company's share option schemes are given in note 25 to the financial statements.